Security Alert

 Interview

 Note: You will only be scheduled for an interview when and if there is a visa number available for you.
 Visa number allocations are determined by provisions of the Immigration and Nationality Act (INA) which determines the number of diversity immigrant visas available each year.
 The total number of diversity visas is allocated by visa category and region of the world.
-The allocations are revised monthly as available visas are issued.
+The allocations are monthly as available visas are issued.
 Each month the Department of State publishes the Visa Bulletin which contains important information about updated allocations and the likelihood of a diversity visa number being available.
 Anyone may view the most recent updated information by clicking Visa Bulletin.

 Important Applicant Notice:

-It is important that you do not make arrangements such as selling your house, car or property, resigning from your job or making non-refundable flight or other travel arrangements until you have received your immigrant visa.
+It is important that you do not make arrangements such as selling your house, car, or property, resigning from your job or making non-refundable flight or other travel arrangements until you have received your immigrant visa.